 One of the main treatments for knee replacement surgery is pain, swelling, and bruising.
 These side effects are a typical component of the healing process and may last for a few weeks or even months.

-However, if you ignore these side effects and don't tell your doctor about them, it might be very dangerous.
+However, ignoring and not telling your doctor about these side effects might be dangerous.
 Asking for assistance shouldn't be a sign of weakness; your physician can provide medication and other treatments to help you cope with these side effects.

 4. Not adhering to your pain relief regime

-In order to assist you manage the agony that often follows knee replacement surgery, your doctor may likely prescribe pain medication.
-However, some people tend to forget to take their medication or stop taking it completely after the discomfort subsides.
+To assist you in managing the agony that often follows knee replacement surgery, your doctor may likely prescribe pain medication.
+However, some people tend to forget to take their medication or stop taking it entirely after the discomfort subsides.

 This may have been a mistake since pain can resurface suddenly and be difficult to manage.
-It's imperative that you strictly adhere to your doctor's prescribed pain management plan in order to ensure a speedier recovery.
+You must adhere to your doctor's prescribed pain management plan to ensure a speedier recovery.

 5. Not taking your medications seriously

-To assist prevent blood clots and infections after surgery, your doctor may also prescribe blood thinners and antibiotics in addition to analgesics.
+Your doctor may also prescribe blood thinners, antibiotics, and analgesics to help prevent blood clots and infections after surgery.
 You must take these drugs precisely as prescribed and without missing any doses.
-These drugs are required to avoid major issues and to encourage a full recovery.
+These drugs are required to avoid significant issues and to encourage a full recovery.

 What Causes Pain After Knee Surgery?